chfreem/APIHowTo/index.md

 ## What do I do with a response from the National Archives API?

-Here is where you’re probably going to run into problems.
-There seems to be no official documentation on the format of the response from the API, and it varies depending on what kind of resultType you asked for (object, collection, etc.).
+Here is where you may run into problems.
+There is no official documentation on the format of the response from the API, and it varies depending on what kind of resultType you asked for (object, collection, etc.).
 Your best bet is to send an experimental query and print it to the console as an object, and print it to the screen as a string.
 Here's an example of a simple query you can experiment with: (this is sending a request for a digital file with the National Archives Identification number of 12007750):

  [https://catalog.archives.gov/api/v1?naIds=12007750]( https://catalog.archives.gov/api/v1?naIds=12007750)